avasdao/avasvm/README.md

-# Nexa EVM
+# AvasVM

-[Nexa](https://www.nexa.org/) is a peer-to-peer value system.
+[Ava's DAO](https://avasdao.org) welcomes you to the hottest community in DeFi

-Nexa EVM is the [Virtual Machine (VM)](https://docs.avax.network/overview/getting-started/avalanche-platform/#virtual-machines) that powers the Nexa Experience.
+AvasVM is the [Virtual Machine (VM)](https://docs.avax.network/overview/getting-started/avalanche-platform/#virtual-machines) that powers Ava's entire network.

 This chain implements the Ethereum Virtual Machine and supports Solidity smart contracts as well as most other Ethereum client functionality.

 ## Building

-The Nexa EVM runs in a separate process from the main AvalancheGo process and communicates with it over a local gRPC connection.
+AvasVM runs in a separate process from the main AvalancheGo process and communicates with it over a local gRPC connection.

 ### Node Requirements